4/24/2025

 Conference Call Operator

-Your next question comes from the line of call in Canfield of cancer.
+Your next question comes from the line of Colin Canfield of Cantor.
 Please go ahead.

 speaker

 Hey, good morning.
-Good morning, Collin.
-Can you talk through the budget?
 Good morning.
-Maybe talk through the budget, Kate, that's contemplated in your investor day targets, not necessarily the top line, DOD budgets or getting into FY26.
-Guidance by any stretch, but maybe just how you think about kind of the outlay mechanics and where expertise and technology are kind of more sensitized to.
-Typically, we think of expertise as more O&M and technology is more R&D, but any color there would be.
-Super helpful.
+Maybe talk through the budget, Kate.
+It's contemplated in your investor day targets, not necessarily the top line DOD budgets or getting into FY26 guidance by any stretch, but maybe just how you think about kind of the outlay mechanics and where expertise and technology are kind of more sensitized to.
+Typically, we think of expertise as more O&M and technology as more R&D, but any color there would be super helpful.

 speaker